catalyst-cloud/catalystcloud-docs/source/object-storage/using-container.rst

         The following is a list of the most commonly used commands that will help you interact with the object storage service via the openstack command line.
-        First, ensure that you have installed the correct version of the CLI tools for your operating system and have sourced your OpenStack RC file.
-See :ref:`installing the command line tools<command-line-interface>` for full details.

         |